 University English Co-Teacher

-• Supporting institutional projects such as: youth development, culture awareness instruction for mobility programs students, setting up language laboratories with open source means, etc.
+• Supporting institutional projects such as: youth development, cultural awareness instruction for mobility program students, setting up language laboratories with open source resources, etc.;

-• Mentoring and providing career counseling to students, including reviewing English-language resumes, practicing English-language job interviews, helping edit and proofread student papers and presentations in a way that empowers them to improve their own English
+• Mentoring and providing career counseling to students, including reviewing English-language resumes, practicing English-language job interviews, and helping to edit and proofread student papers and presentations in a way that empowers them to improve their own English;

 COVID-19 Volunteer Activities

-• At least 3 months at 10 hours/month, or 30 hours, of English as a Foreign Language tutoring experience with high school students, university students, or adults
+• At least 3 months at 10 hours/month, or 30 hours, of English as a Foreign Language tutoring experience with primary, middle, or high school students, university students, or adults

-• Experience providing written and/or verbal feedback, mentoring, and support to address challenges faced by students and faculty
+• Experience providing written and/or verbal feedback, mentoring, and support to address challenges faced by students and faculty; or

 Required Language Skills